Securing a connected future you can trust.

 To be the world’s leading provider of end-to-end mobility solutions that are the most secure and trusted.

 The Internet of Things represents the next great wave in business transformation.
+Today, BlackBerry already secures more than 500M endpoints including over 195M vehicles.
+Through independent research, Frost & Sullivan determined that BlackBerry is well positioned to secure all IoT endpoints, and upwards of 96% of all cyberthreats in the current landscape (read the Frost & Sullivan Assessment).
 BlackBerry is leading the way with a single platform for securing, managing and optimizing how intelligent endpoints are deployed in the enterprise, enabling our customers to stay ahead of the technology curve that will reshape every industry.

 BlackBerry Quick Facts